distantmagic/aloni/README.md

 Then, you can inject the service into your responders and other modules.

-No further configuration is needed.
+No further configuration is needed (just the type hint).

 ```py
 from intention.role import service